hcwang24/best_place_to_live/README.md

 If you are interested in getting involved, check out the [contributing guidelines](CONTRIBUTING.md).
 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-## Contact us
+## Contact me

 If you have any questions, feedback, or suggestions about my Vancouver Housing Market app, I would love to hear from you!
-You can contact my team by visiting my GitHub repository and creating a new issue.
+You can contact me by visiting my GitHub repository and creating a new issue.
 This is the best way to reach me if you have technical questions or issues with the app.

 Alternatively, you can contact me via email by sending a message to the address listed [here](https://github.com/UBC-MDS/van_houses/blob/main/CONTRIBUTING.md).
-I welcome any inquiries about the project or my team and are happy to answer any questions you may have.
+I welcome any inquiries about the project and are happy to answer any questions you may have.

 ## Special Thanks